Eprince-hub/pure-farm-v-2/README.md

 Paypal Payment
 Cloudinary

-## The application is fully deployed on:
+## The application is fully deployed on

 HEROKU: [Heroku](https://pure-farm.herokuapp.com/)
 \